Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Bringing Cerberus, Hound of the Underworld, for a visit.

 Heracles, as is well-known, succeeded in all labors, thus liberating himself from Eurystheus’ service.
-He would go on to have more adventures, including with other famous heroes from classic Greek myths, before ascending to Olympus after his mortal passing.
+He would go on to have more adventures, including with other famous Greek mythological heroes, before attaining godhood after his mortal passing.

 Interesting to Know